All those EPPA classes (Strengthenings of the Herwig-Lascar theorem)

-Now we can prove Corollary~\ref{cor:free}. \begin{proof} If there is $\str A\in \K$ which lies in an infinite orbit of the action of $\GammaL$ by relabelling, then by Theorem~\ref{thm:negative} there is no finite EPPA-witness for $\str A$, hence $\K$ does not have EPPA.
+Now we can prove Corollary~\ref{cor:free} which characterises free amalgamation classes with EPPA. \begin{proof} If there is $\str A\in \K$ which lies in an infinite orbit of the action of $\GammaL$ by relabelling then by Theorem~\ref{thm:negative} there is no finite EPPA-witness for $\str A$, hence $\K$ does not have EPPA.

-If $\str A\in \K$ lies in a finite orbit of the action of $\GammaL$ by relabelling, then by Theorem~\ref{thm:nreppa} there is a finite irreducible structure faithful coherent EPPA-witness $\str B$ for $\str A$.
-By Observation~\ref{obs:free}, $\str B$ lies in $\mathcal K$ and we are done. \end{proof}
+If $\str A\in \K$ lies in a finite orbit of the action of $\GammaL$ by relabelling then by Theorem~\ref{thm:nreppa} there is a finite irreducible structure faithful coherent EPPA-witness $\str B$ for $\str A$.
+By Observation~\ref{obs:free} $\str B$ lies in $\mathcal K$. \end{proof}